stacks-network/stacks-core/sip/sip-001-burn-election.md

 be elected, thereby increasing the fraction of honest burn power and making it harder for a selfish leader to get elected.

-* The Stacks chain reward structure spreads out rewards for creating blocks and mining transactions across a large interval.
+* The Stacks chain reward system spreads out rewards for creating blocks and mining transactions across a large interval.
 This "smooths over" short-lived selfish mining attacks -- while selfish leaders still receive more than their fair share of the rewards, the low variance imposed by the reward window makes this discrepancy smaller.

+* All Stacks nodes relay all blocks they see, even if they suspect that they came from the attacker.
+If an honest leader finds two chain tips of equal length, it selects at random which chain tip to build off of.
+This ensures that the fraction of honest burns that get behind the attack chain is capped at 50%.

 None of these points _prevent_ selfish mining, but they give honest users and honest leaders the tools to make selfish mining more difficult to pull off than in